t0r-onion/Tanzanite/README.md

    ```
    Tanzanite.exe
    ```
-   Note: make sure the Tanzanite.exe is in the same dir as the index.html and other files that belong.
+   Note: make sure the Tanzanite binary is in the same dir as the index.html and other files that belong.

 5. **Access Your Server**: Tanzanite will now be running locally.
 You can access it by navigating to `http://localhost:8080` in your web browser.